harvard-dce/mh-opsworks/README.md

 ### MySQL backups

-The MySQL database is dumped to the `backups/mysql` directory on your nfs mount every hour via the `mh-opsworks-recipes::install-mysql-backups` recipe.
+The MySQL database is dumped to the `backups/mysql` directory on your nfs mount every hour via the `oc-opsworks-recipes::install-mysql-backups` recipe.
 This recipe also adds a cloudwatch metric and alarm to ensure the dumps are happening correctly.